nashville-software-school/foundations-auth-proxy/README.md

 5. **Run the application**:

-   For development with auto-restart on file changes:
+   For development:
    ```
-   npm run dev
+   node server.js
    ```

 6. **Verify the server is running**:
-   - The server will output: `OAuth proxy server running on port 3000` (or your configured port)
+   - The server will output: `OAuth proxy server running on port 3003` (or your configured port)
-   - You can test the health endpoint by visiting: `http://localhost:3000/health`
+   - You can test the health endpoint by visiting: `http://localhost:3003/health`

 ## Contributing